• Skip to main content

 A sobering fact is that heart disease is the leading cause of death for men and women.

-Therefore, cardio training is one of the most critical of the 5 components of fitness for the health of your heart.
+Therefore, cardio training is one of the most critical components of fitness for heart health.

-Therefore, the most fundamental component of fitness is to improve the health of your heart.
+Therefore, the most fundamental component of fitness is improving your heart’s health.

 One way to ensure that you get your cardio in for the day is to start moving before breakfast.